Homepage of Professor Shaomeng Wang

 In addition to his academic role, Dr Wang is a co-founder of Ascenta Therapeutics and Ascentage Pharma, which were established to develop innovative anticancer medicines with technologies licensed mainly from the University of Michigan.

-We have a computational laboratory located in the Palmer Commons Building (Room 2049), and the Chemistry and Biology Laboratories located in the Cancer Center Building (Labs 3110, 3111, 3120, 3130, 3131).
+We have a computational laboratory, the Chemistry and Biology Laboratories located in the North Compus Reseach Center, Building 520 (Labs 1230, 1240, G401-G407).
 Our laboratories consist of faculty members, research specialists, postdoctoral fellows, research associates and graduate students, with expertise in computational drug design and informatics, synthetic and medicinal chemistry, biochemistry and protein chemistry, cell biology and in vivo tumor biology.
+We are also part of the Translational Oncology Program (TOP) in NCRC.
 In addition, we have extensive collaborations with structural biologists, cell biologists, pharmacologists and clinical investigators at the University of Michigan and in other institutions.

 The Wang lab has developed a number of computational methods and tools for drug design, which include the PDBbind database, X-Score and M-Score scoring methods, and the Comprehensive Herbal Medicine Information System for Cancer, among others.